 In addition to reducing fire hazards, this herbicide application will aid in the battle against invasive plant species in the park.
 The railroad tracks create an environment of disturbance that encourages the spread of invasive plants.
 Currently, more than 30 non-native species are found in close proximity to the railroad tracks.
-According to the NPS, this treatment will not only help reduce the number of invasive plants found in the area, but will also help reduce the transportation of seeds and plant parts that spread these species.
+This treatment will not only help reduce the number of invasive plants found in the area, but will also help reduce the transportation of seeds and plant parts that spread these species.

-The herbicide being used for this project is Milestone TM VM, a broad spectrum herbicide formulated with the active ingredient aminopyralid.
-Aminopyralid works by mimicking a plant growth hormone that causes uncontrolled and disorganized plant growth, leading to plant death.
-Milestone TM VM not only kills live vegetation, but will remain active in the soil throughout the spring, inhibiting the germination of seeds.
-This herbicide is rated low toxicity.
+The herbicides being used for this project are Throttle® XP and Frequency TM which are broad spectrum herbicides.
+Throttle® XP works through causing plant cell membranes to rupture, while Frequency TM inhibits plant specific enzymes necessary for healthy plant growth.
+These herbicides not only kill live vegetation, but will remain active in the soil throughout the spring, inhibiting the germination of seeds.
+Both herbicides are rated low toxicity.

-Weather permitting, railroad tracks within the park will be treated on Tuesday, Feb.
-8, using a 16-foot boom sprayer.
-The project will be funded and implemented by Grand Canyon Railway.
+Weather permitting, the railroad tracks within the park will be treated on Tuesday using a 16-foot boom sprayer.
+The project will be paid for and implemented by Grand Canyon Railway.
 Pedestrian areas near the tracks will be appropriately signed to notify residents and visitors of the herbicide application.

 In spring of 2009, an Environmental Assessment (EA) was prepared for implementation of the park's Exotic Plant Management Plan.
 A Finding of No Significant Impact was signed by the Regional Director in July of 2009.
 The EA identifies the need to use an integrated approach to exotic plant management, which includes the use of herbicides.
 It also stresses the necessity for collaboration such as this joint effort between the NPS and Grand Canyon Railway.